 Chapter Nine: The Neighbors:

 “Being activate helps cure sadness,” he told her.
 Anna didn’t believe him, but she decided to humor him.
 At first, Anna couldn’t fit in anywhere.
 Moving from Japan to California was such a sudden change.
-In fact, the high school just dropped her in the tail-end of the senior year of the semester (She felt out of place in the beginning due to being sixteen while the rest of her class was seventeen to eighteen.
-Plus, she barely knew any English then).
+In fact, the high school just dropped her in the middle of the junior year of the semester.
+Anna was about to give up when she discovered the swim team just two months before.

-Again, no signature.
-Same person?
-Money for her?
-But why?
-No point in e-mailing back, probably a fake address here too.
-So, all Anna could do was wait until the mail came in this afternoon.
-However, more worried fell on her plate just about… now.
+She didn’t find any signature.
+Could it be the same person?
+They had money for her?
+No point in e-mailing back; probably a fake address here too.
+All Anna could do was wait until the mail came in this afternoon.
+However, more worried fell on her plate.
+She looked up when she heard the doorbell ring.

-Anna looked up when she heard the doorbell ring. “/Hm?/” she thought. “/The movers just left…/” Curious, Anna quietly left her desk and walked out of Daisuke’s office.
-She peeked into the hallway.
+/But, the movers’ just left/, she thought.
+Curious, Anna walked out of Daisuke’s office and peeked into the hallway.
 Yoko-chan’s mom was at the door talking to someone.
-Anna kept closer for a better look.
+Anna crept closer for a better look.

+The tomboy gave off a low while.
 “They finally sold the manor, huh?”

-“Yep.
-I’m Tanaka Rihoko and this is my little girl, Yoko-chan!”
+The young mother pushed up her pink-framed glasses.
+“Yep, I’m Tanaka Rihoko and this is my little girl, Yoko-chan!”

+The tomboy grinned and stuck out her hand at her new neighbor.
 “I’m Emiko.
 These are my roommates, Hotaru and Mike.”
 The other woman and man waved at mother and child.

-“What are you looking for?” she asked.
-The other woman didn’t answer.
-She smirked into the house.
+“Uh… What are you doing?” she asked.
+The other woman smirked into the house.

 “I see you already have a welcoming party here!”
 Emiko announced.